blackboard/anthologydevdocs/docs/blackboard/lti/welcome.md

 ## Test code and tools

 1EdTech has prepared a test tool that you can use to test an LTI connection with an LMS, you can access it and follow the steps to review the workflow here: <https://lti-ri.imsglobal.org/>.
-The tool is written in Ruby and is open source, there're other LTI resources available from 1EdTech here: <https://github.com/IMSGlobal/ltibootcamp>
+The tool is written in Ruby and is open source, there are other LTI resources available from 1EdTech here: <https://github.com/IMSGlobal/ltibootcamp>

 We also have a sample LTI tool written in React and Node.js that can be found here:
 <https://github.com/blackboard/BBDN-LTI-Tool-Provider-Node>